sholtomaud/blog/_posts/2016-08-04-webgl-fluid-simulation.md

 I won't delve too far into the implementation, but you can have a look at it
 yourself: [fluid-sim.js][7].
-It relies upon the elegant [lightgl.js][8], which is an abstraction layer on top of WebGL that makes it much nicer to work with, without making any assumptions about you wanting to any concept of a camera or a scene or whatnot.
+It relies upon the elegant [lightgl.js][8], which is an abstraction layer on top of WebGL that makes it much nicer to work with.
+Unlike THREE.js, it doesn't make any assumptions about you wanting any concept of a camera or lighting or that you're working in 3D at all.

 The key technique for running the simulation efficiently is doing all the hard work on the GPU.
 To meet this need, all of the computations are done via the